bcgov/platform-developer-docs/push-pull-artifacts-artifactory.md

 ---
 # Push and pull artifacts in Artifactory
-After you've [set up your Artifactory service account](setup-artifactory-service-account-repository-project.md) and possibly have a project and private repository you can start to push and pull artifacts in Artifactory.
+After you've [set up your Artifactory service account](setup-artifactory-service-account-repository-project.md), you can pull artifacts from our caching repos.
+If you wish to push to Artifactory, you will need an [Artifactory project and private repository first](setup-artifactory-service-account-repository-project.md)<!-- we should totally link to the specific heading later, but since things are changing right now, that should be added later->.
+Once you have finished setting up your private repository, these instructions will work for pulling from them as well!

-## Docker images
+## How to pull Docker images from Artifactory

 These steps apply to all Docker-type repositories, not just DockerHub.
 These steps work for any private docker registry, not just Artifactory.
 Just change out the Artifactory URL for the URL of your preferred registry!

-## Test your account and pull locally
+### Test your account and pull locally
 To test your account and start to pull locally, do the following:
 1. On the command line, login to the registry.
 Type the following: